Paulkit/Space-Shooter-Revamp/README.md

 Assignment project - Space Shooter Revamp

 -- Open in Unity3d version 2017.2.0f3 --</br>
-Can build and run in Windows platform
+Can build and run in Windows and Mac platform

 </br>